 Why This Works for Malaysians

-• No myths: Ignore claims like “dark skin doesn’t burn.”
-All skin types need sun protection.
+• No myths: all skin tones need sun protection.

-• Easy fixes: Tie habits to daily moments (traffic jams, lunch breaks).
+• Easy cues: tie SPF to daily moments (traffic, lunch breaks).

 The Bottom Line